 Once the paper is oriented correctly, fill the paper with ground bud and arrange it evenly.
 Shape the joint just as you would when rolling normally.

 Struggling to evenly shape your joints into the size you desire?
-To perfect this critical step in the joint rolling process, check out our in-depth guide on improving the roll and shape of your joints.
+To perfect this critical step in the joint rolling process, check out my in-depth guide on improving the roll and shape of your joints.

 The Inside Out Tuck

 At this point, the rolled cannabis should be appropriately shaped and ready for the tuck.
 Notice that you will be tucking the glue strip (opposite of the normal joint rolling methodology).